Drive sales on autopilot with ecommerce-focused features

 These tools also identify disposable or temporary email addresses often used by bots to help you maintain a clean subscriber list.
 Some validation systems even flag suspicious patterns, such as email addresses with random strings of characters.

-This verification process ensures your email list only contains authentic subscribers, reducing bounce rates and protecting your sender reputation.
+It helps ensure that your email list only contains authentic subscribers, which reduces bounce rates and protects your sender reputation at the same time.

 This is what suspicious email addresses typically look like: